spanner888/CamScripts/README.md

 Minimum FreeCAD version required for the ?? macro to demonstrate Wood and Metal machinability materials with Speeds and Feeds calculations is: Version: 0.22.0dev.38553 (Git)

-See the [github repo issues](https://github.com/spanner888/CamScripts/issues) for latest information.
+These scripts started out as an import and scripted Toolbit creation for personal use.
+Then I got excited about the new Materials Machinability capability and also remembered the existing JobUtils library by russ4262, hence so many features.

+However, while a lot of testing and polsihing has occured and the import work very well, there are still rough edges that you might find.
+One example is below and more up to date list is in the [github repo issues](https://github.com/spanner888/CamScripts/issues) for latest information.

-There are no checks while adding a ToolBit to the current Tool table to see if the ToolTable number or the Tool name already exist.
-Duplicates do occur with current test data and cause warning like:
+There are no checks when saving ToolBit files or while adding a ToolBit to the current Tool table to see item of same name already exists.
+Duplicates do occur with current test data and can cause warning like:

 ```Tool number 28120 already exists for Tool 3F_D8.12-L50.0_endmill.```